lovelylain/hass_ingress/README.md

     - **icon**: [icon](https://www.home-assistant.io/docs/configuration/customizing-devices/#icon) (optional) Icon for entry.
     - **require_admin**: boolean (optional, default: false) If admin access is required to see this iframe.
     - **ingress**: boolean (optional, default: true) [Panel_iframe](https://www.home-assistant.io/integrations/panel_iframe/) mode if false else ingress mode.
+    - **ui_mode**: string (oneof `replace` `normal` `toolbar`, default: normal)
+      - replace: Redirect to the target url, useful when adding an HA page as a sidebar panel.
+      - normal: No header on ingress panel pages.
-    - **toolbar**: boolean (optional, default: false) Enable toolbar if true.
-It is recommended to enable toolbar on HA versions higher than 2023.3.6.
+      - toolbar: Show header on ingress panel pages.
+It is recommended to use toolbar instead of normal on HA versions higher than [2023.3.6](https://github.com/home-assistant/android/issues/3460).
     - **url**: string (REQUIRED) The absolute URL or relative URL with an absolute path to open.
     - **index**: string (optional, default empty) The relative URL of index page.
 If the `url` is http://127.0.0.1:45180/ui/, all access must be under the /ui/ path; if the `url` is http://127.0.0.1:45180 and the `index` is /ui/, all paths of http://127.0.0.1:45180 can be accessed.
     - **parent**: string (optional, default empty) Parent ingress panel name.
 If non-empty, this panel will be hidden from the HA sidebar and you can access it via the `/{parent panel_name}/{child panel_name}` link.
 For example, the parent panel `nodered`, the sub-panel `ui` or `nodered_ui`, you can access the sub-panel through `/nodered/ui`.